 - Two 5-gallon plastic buckets with handle.
-One to hold the sand and another to suspend from the Bridge and fill with sand. - A small (pint to quart size) scoop/cup to transfer sand to bucket - Pair of bucket stabilizing sticks as described in the rules (6.f.) - 15.1 Kg Sand - A Pass Through Block as describe in the rules (6.c.) - A Loading Assembly as described in the rules (6.d.) - A digital timer to measure the 6-minute event time - Another bucket or bag to hold excess sand to replenish competition sand if/when it spills - Scale to mass the Bridge (accurate to 0.01 grams) (up to 50 or 100 grams) - Scale to mass sand bucket/chain system (hold at least 15.2 Kg) accurate to at least .1 Kg - A level to make sure the attached Bridge is level
+One to hold the sand and another to suspend from the Bridge and fill with sand. - A small (pint to quart size) scoop/cup to transfer sand to bucket - Pair of bucket stabilizing sticks as described in the rules (6.e.) - 15.1 Kg Sand - A Loading Assembly as described in the rules (6.c.) - A digital timer to measure the 6-minute event time - Another bucket or bag to hold excess sand to replenish competition sand if/when it spills - Scale to mass the Bridge (accurate to 0.01 grams) (up to 50 or 100 grams) - Scale to mass sand bucket/chain system (hold at least 15.2 Kg) accurate to at least .1 Kg - A level to make sure the attached Bridge is level